Moms and Sons.

 - bathroom humour is always hilarious even when it’s not

-- brothers tend to head butt and wrestle to show their affection
+- brothers wrestle to show their affection

 But as the boys grew, I wondered if I was missing the mark communicating from my heart.
 I felt too mushy.
 I felt too pink.

 We were never coached to use respect-talk so we use what comes more naturally to us, which is love-talk.
-And while some love-talk works with our boy, we may be missing out on opportunities to let him know how much we respect who he is becoming.
+And while some love-talk works with our boy, we may be missing out on opportunities to let him know we respect who he is becoming.

 And if we keep missing the mark, it can lead to a lot of tension.
 Eggerichs writes, “Without respect a son reacts without love, and without love a mother reacts without respect….It gets really crazy, really quickly.” (p.
 5)

-Then I read Eggerich’s explanation that it is obvious we must love our daughters unconditionally, not based on their behaviour…or ANY other factors.
+It is obvious we must love our daughters unconditionally, not based on their behaviour…or ANY other factors.
 We would never withold our love based on a string of poor decisions by our daughter.
 That would be unthinkable.

 We know that our husbands thrive when they know we trust them, admire them and believe in them.
 And Shaunti Feldhahn’s research for her book For Women Only took that understanding one step further.
 She shared that men would rather sense the loss of loving feelings from their wives than to be disrespected by them.
 Seriously?
 Men would rather feel unloved rather than disrespected?
-No wonder I was missing the mark with my boys!

-moms can learn the respect-talk dialect
+3. Moms can learn the respect-talk dialect

 nagging repeatedly reminding her son that his Dad didn’t want him jumping on the furniture, one Mom phrased it like this: “We need to respect how hard dad has worked to be able buy things for our family and his desire to take good care of them.” (p.9)

-I can honestly say that type of wording would not have occurred to me.
+This wording would not have occurred to me.
 It makes sense when I read it, but it wouldn’t be how I would have phrased it.
 I can blame it on my pink lens.

 I recently had a chance to take a small step in this area.
 Brother #2 hurt Brother #3 because Brother #3 was tormenting Brother #4 (are you still with me?).
 There were tears and hurt feelings.
 Instead of rushing in with a rebuke, I took a deep breath and thought about how to communicate with Brother #2 using respect-talk.

-I said something like: “It is honourable that you wanted to protect your little brother from being upset.
-I admire how faithful you are in defending him.
-Can we chat about how you can still accomplish that without hurting your other brother?”
+I tried a new approach: “I know you wanted to protect your little brother from being upset, and that’s honourable.
+I admire how you are defending him.
+How can you accomplish that without hurting your other brother?”

 I was able to see the parts of the fight that had honourable roots, in a way I never would have before.
 I do believe I actually spoke blue!

-boys need respect in distinct areas
+4. Boys need respect in distinct areas

-- to work and achieve
+- work and achieve

-- to provide, protect and even die
+- provide, protect and even die

-- to analyze, solve and counsel
+- analyze, solve and counsel

-- for a shoulder-to-shoulder friendship
+- have a shoulder-to-shoulder friendship

-- for sexual understanding and ‘knowing.’
+- have sexual understanding and ‘knowing.’

-boys personalize disrespect
+5. Boys personalize disrespect